ARox2005/Projects/Virtual_Assistant/Readme.md

-###Virtual Assistant
+## Virtual Assistant
-requirements.txt contains the required python libraries to run the programme
+requirements.txt contains the required python libraries to run the programme.